ThomasHJorgensen/Informativeness/README.md

 # Informativeness of Estimation Moments

-This is the replication package for the paper "The Informativeness of Estimation Moments" by Bo E. Honoré, Thomas H. Jørgensen and Àureo de Paula to appear in Journal of Applied Econometrics.
+This is the replication package for the paper "The Informativeness of Estimation Moments" by Bo E. Honoré, Thomas H. Jørgensen and Àureo de Paula to appear in *Journal of Applied Econometrics*.

 Working paper version can be found here: https://www.cemmap.ac.uk/publication/id/14668

 The replication package has three main folders: STATA, Matlab and Python.